emoose/OutRun2006Tweaks/README.md

 (some things like animated textures & UI text also unfortunately have speed issues with it...)

 ### Setup
-Since the Steam/DVD releases are packed with ancient DRM that doesn't play well with DLL wrappers, a replacement game EXE is included with this tweaks pack.
+Since Steam/DVD releases are packed with ancient DRM that doesn't play well with DLL wrappers, this pack includes a replacement game EXE to run the game with.

-This EXE should be compatible with both the Steam release and the original DVD version.
+This EXE should be compatible with both the Steam release & the original DVD version, along with most OR2006 mods.

 To set it up just extract the files from the release ZIP into your `Outrun2006 Coast 2 Coast` folder, where `OR2006C2C.EXE` is located, replacing the original EXE.